 How Calendly Harnesses PLG and Virality for Growth

-I have had the good fortune to work at a number of high-caliber companies, including several that taught me a great deal about how to harness the power of PLG and virality.
-I am an engineer who failed to launch as a programmer; I transitioned into a career as a product manager because I found that I was gifted at understanding what customers wanted, generating ideas to solve those problems and leading the team building the solution.
+I’ve had the good fortune to work at a number of high-caliber companies, including several that taught me a great deal about how to harness the power of PLG and virality.
+I’m an engineer who failed to launch as a programmer; I transitioned into a career as a product manager because I found that I was gifted at understanding what customers wanted, generating ideas to solve those problems and leading the team building the solution.

-I honed my skills in this role at Microsoft, Bridgewater, my own startup, and Atlassian.
-Most recently, I have joined Calendly as VP of Product and Design.
-Calendly is a company that has found a tremendous product-market fit and is growing really fast.
-I came on board because the founding team is exceptional and because this is a particularly exciting chapter in the company’s growth story.
+I honed my skills in this role at Microsoft, Bridgewater, my own startup and Atlassian.
+I’m currently the VP of Product and Design at Calendly, a company that has found a tremendous product-market fit and is growing really fast.
+I came on board because the founding team is exceptional, and because this is a particularly exciting chapter in the company’s growth story.

 Calendly is an automated scheduling tool that helps millions of people save time by eliminating the scheduling dance of where and when to meet.
 Pairing calendar integrations with a beautiful booking page and a number of optional workflows, Calendly makes setting meetings and related tasks easy for professionals, small business owners, entrepreneurs, doctors, lawyers, hairdressers, consultants, salespeople and anyone else who might need to book a meeting.